-Moving yourself and your belongings from one country to another requires careful consideration, but there is another asset that must be moved: your finances.
+Moving yourself and your belongings from one country to another requires careful consideration.
+One of the biggest considerations is one for the future: protecting your finances.

 Day-to-day money management for expats

 You’ll need to be able to access your money when you move.
 This is necessary in order to complete tasks ranging from getting Internet access to buying groceries.
 As a result, it’s important to set up a bank account as soon as you arrive in your new country.

 Keeping a bank account open in your home country as an expat, however, is another decision to make.
 Anyone planning to eventually return to their home country may find it beneficial to keep them open as long as possible, depending on how expensive any fees may be.
 For those who plan on staying abroad indefinitely, it often depends upon two factors: debts and the difficulty of opening a new account if you ever do return.
 Either way, carefully consider how you set up your cross-border banking activity.

 Pay your debts before and after moving abroad

 Those with debts in their home countries, such as a credit card or student loan, may find it more expensive to use a foreign bank account to make payments.
 Transferring money overseas has become easier than old-fashioned wire transfers; however, these services often come with high transfer fees and unfavorable exchange rates.
 Keeping an account in your home country is valuable to pay off debts, provided that the banking fees amount to less than the cost of a wire transfer or service.

 Note that forgetting about these debts is not a wise option.
 Not only can creditors follow you overseas — especially if they also operate within the new country — your credit rating in your home country can take a big hit for non-payments, making a move back financially unfeasible.
 Interest and penalties may also accrue, and the creditors may very well begin legal proceedings to recover the debt; any assets left behind in the country, such as a rental property, could be subject to a charging order.